Proportional Participatory Budgeting with Additive Utilities: Equal Shares and GCR for Ordinal Ballots

-\Cref{def:psc} focuses on voters' top preferences---intuitively, it requires that if $c \succ_i c'$, then the utility that voter $i$ assigns to candidate $c$ is infinitely higher than that assigned to $c'$.
-Rule X naturally extends to such preferences, which we call \emph{lexicographic utilities}, but we need to adapt \Cref{def:rulex} to use a slightly different interpretation of the price per unit of utility, $\rho$.
-So far we assumed that $\rho$ is a positive real value; in order to adapt the definition to lexicographic preferences we assume that $\rho \in [m]$, and that the multiplication by candidates' utilities is defined as follows:
+The definition of PSC focuses on voters' top preferences: it gives guarantees based on voters' top-1 preferences, also their top-2 preferences, and so on.
+Thus, intuitively, it is based on an interpretation where if $c \succ_i c'$, then the utility that voter $i$ assigns to candidate $c$ is infinitely higher than that assigned to $c'$.
+Equal Shares naturally extends to such preferences, which we call \emph{lexicographic utilities}, and we will see the rule then satisfies PSC.
+To implement lexicographic utilities, we need to adapt \Cref{def:rulex} to use a slightly different interpretation of the price per unit of utility, $\rho$.
+Normally, we assume that $\rho$ is a positive real number; in order to adapt the definition to lexicographic preferences we let $\rho$ be a pair, so that $\rho = (\rho_{\text{pos}}, \rho_{\text{pay}}) \in [m] \times \mathbb R_{\ge 0}$.
+Values of $\rho$ are lexicographically ordered, so $\rho < \rho'$ if and only if either $\rho_{\text{pos}} < \rho'_{\text{pos}}$ or $\rho_{\text{pos}} = \rho'_{\text{pos}}$ and $\rho_{\text{pay}} < \rho'_{\text{pay}}$.
+To define Equal Shares, we do not need to specify values for the utilities $u_i(c)$, but we only need to define how to multiply $\rho$ and $u_i(c)$, which we do as follows:

+With these definitions in place, we can evaluate the Method of Equal Shares for lexicographic utilities, induced by a profile of ordinal preferences.

+Intuitively, when considering how to fund a candidate $c$, this rule looks for the highest position $r = \rho_{\text{pos}} \in [m]$ such that it is possible to cover $\cost(c)$ by taking all the remaining money of all voters who rank $c$ in positions $1, \dots, r-1$, and taking from voters who rank $c$ exactly in position $r$ either $\rho_{\text{pay}}$ or all their remaining money.
+Voters who rank $c$ in a lower position than $r$ do not pay.

+Defined this way, the Method of Equal Shares is an example in the class of \emph{Expanding Approvals} rules \citep{az-bar:expanding_approval,aziz2021proportionally}.
+All such rules satisfy PSC \citep{aziz2021proportionally}, and thus Equal Shares satisfies PSC.
+We include a simple proof for completeness.

-\begin{proposition} Rule X for lexicographic utilities satisfies PSC. \end{proposition} \begin{proof} Consider a committee $W$ returned by Rule X for an election instance $(N, C, k, \{\succ_i\}_{i \in N})$.
-Let $\ell \in [k]$, $S \subseteq N$, and $T$ be as in \Cref{def:psc}.
-The voters in $S$ initially have the following amount of money:
+\begin{proposition} The Method of Equal Shares for lexicographic utilities satisfies PSC. \end{proposition} \begin{proof} Consider a committee $W$ returned by Equal Shares for an election instance $(N, C, b, \{\succ_i\}_{i \in N})$.
+Let $\ell \in [b]$, $S \subseteq N$, and $T$ be as in the definition of PSC (\Cref{def:psc}).
+We need to show that $|W \cap T| \ge \min(\ell, |T|)$.
+The voters in $S$ initially have the following budget: